 Sabres captain Eichel disagrees with NHL’s 2-game suspension

 BUFFALO, N.Y.
-(AP) — Buffalo Sabres captain Jack Eichel disputes the NHL’s decision to suspend him for two games for an illegal check to the head of Carl Soderberg of the Colorado Avalanche.
+(AP) — Jack Eichel will abide by the NHL’s decision to suspend him two games for an illegal check to Colorado forward Carl Soderberg’s head.

 Eichel was suspended Sunday following a hearing with the league’s department of player safety.